kanglicheng/learn-python-2020/README.md

 ### week 3

+**Dictionary, set**
+Dictionaries are python's hashtables, they store key-value pairs.
+Sets are also hash-based data structures, they are typically used to maintain a unique collection.
+A dictionary is created by using a pair of brackets, {}.
+They are especially useful for tracking information either by accumulation or updates.
+For example, given a list of words, find the letter(s) that appeared most frequently.
+Key access is O(1) since the location is determined by hashing and not by scanning.
+Similarly sets are useful for checking containment in O(1) time, for example, keeping track of visited nodes in graph traversal (bfs, dfs, etc).

+1. Total rainfall by city (data organization exercise).
+Write a function that takes a list of tuples that represent rainfall data collected in the format (city, rainfall) and returns a dictionary displaying each city, and the total rainfall observed.
+   example: `get_rainfall([("boston", 10), ("sf", 5), ("seattle", 20), ("sf", 3), ("boston", 5)]) -> {"boston":15, "seattle": 20, "sf":8}`
+2. Inventory/menu exercise- Declare a constant menu dictionary with initial values `MENU = {'sandwich': 10, 'tea': 7, 'salad': 9} `.
+Then write a function take_order() that prompts the user for an item.
+If the item is available, print "OK" and update the inventory , otherwise if the item is not in the menu or has no inventory left, print "item not available".
-1. Write a function most_repeating(words) that takes in a list of words and returns the word with the most repeating letters.
+3. Write a function most_repeating(words) that takes in a list of words and returns the word with the most repeating letters.
 Assuming input strings are only lowercase. words = ['this', 'is', 'an', 'elementary', 'test', 'example'] most_repeating(words) -> "elementary", e is repeated 3 times
+4. Write a function, called how_many_different, that takes a single list of integers and returns the number of different integers it contains. example: how_many_different([1, 2, 1, 1, 3]) -> 3

 # Resources